Nick Pratto Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff ranks 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.85 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.80).

-- Guardians pitchers combine to give up 78 home runs (one per game), the fourth-fewest in the league.
+- Guardians pitchers combine to give up 78 home runs (one per game), the fourth-fewest in baseball.

-- The Guardians will look to Williams (0-0) in his second start this season.
+- Allen makes the start for the Guardians, his 12th of the season.
+He is 3-2 with a 3.68 ERA and 58 strikeouts in 58 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw 5 2/3 innings, allowing four earned runs while giving up four hits.
+- His most recent appearance came on Thursday against the Oakland Athletics, when the lefty tossed four scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.